Stiffstream/json_dto/README.md

 message_t msg;
 jin >> msg;

-// If no exceptions were thrown medalist contains data received from JSON.
+// If no exceptions were thrown DTO contains data received from JSON.
 ~~~~~

 ~~~~~